5 Financial Spread Betting Strategies Used by Experienced Traders

 Breakout trading in financial spread betting means opening a trade once your chosen asset reaches a previously limiting price level.
 Breakout trading anticipates continuation only after price confirms support or resistance has failed and holds beyond the level.

-Finding a candidate for breakout trading of a financial spread involves some technical analysis – you can use RSI for this.
+Finding a candidate for breakout trading involves technical analysis.
+RSI confirms whether momentum supports the breakout by identifying overbought or oversold conditions at the point of level failure, a different application than in scalping, where it primarily times short-duration reversals.
 Look for consistent resistance and support levels and, ideally, an asset that touches these often.

 A good signal is to look at the trade’s price towards the end of the day.
 If it’s broken through the level and stayed above it, you’re likely looking at a breakout.
 Traders typically wait for a retest and confirmation before committing to a position.
 Allow it to test using its previously broken level, and be ready with your defined exit position.